-Every Wednesday, the Headteacher hosts a staff prayer meeting in his office.
+Every Monday morning, the Headteacher hosts a staff prayer meeting in his office.
 This is a quiet time to reflect and pray for our staff, students, community and those in need.

 Churchmead School Chapel

-Our new school chapel is in its final stages of completion and we are looking forward to its consecration by Bishop Alan and Father Darcy before we open the doors to all.
+Our new school chapel is in its final stages of completion and was recently consecrated by Bishop Alan and Father Darcy before we open the doors to all.

-The Chapel will represent the beating heart of the school and will be a special place for smaller groups of worship.
+The Chapel represents the beating heart of the school and is a special place for smaller groups of worship.
 In Chapel we will pause from the rush of the hectic term: to listen, to reflect, to think, to broaden our perspectives from the inevitably inward focused and preoccupations of school life.
 Eyes and hearts are encouraged not only to look in, but to look out and up.

 Chaplaincy in School

 We are currently in the process of developing a Chaplaincy service here at Churchmead.